ericgj/json-schema-valid/Readme.md

   // attach plugin to Schema
   Schema.use(plugin);

-  // once you have a correlation, you can call validate() on it var valid = correlation.validate();
+  // now once you have a correlation, you can call validate() on it var valid = correlation.validate();

+  // handling validation errors
+  correlation.on('error', function(err){
+    console.log('validation error: %o', err);
+  }

   // subschema for given instance property
   // resolving valid combination conditions (allOf, anyOf, oneOf)